apereo/apereo.github.io/_posts/apereo/2018-03-30-apereo-strategy.md

 members.
-That probably means focusing on helping CIOs to see value and urgency in Apereo membership, maybe targeting institutions that have already adopted Apereo software significantly (so, most likely to care) and in regions likely to be able to afford an Apereo membership.
+That probably means focusing on helping CIOs to see value and urgency in Apereo membership, maybe targeting institutions that have already adopted Apereo software significantly (so, most likely to care) and in regions likely to be able to afford an Apereo membership (so, more likely to impact overall revenue more).

 It's not that other kinds of communication aren't valuable.
 It's that Apereo can't afford it until it can.